 I'm working on a tutorial showing how Breadth First Search, Dijkstra's Algorithm, Greedy Best-First Search, and A* are related.
-I'm focusing on keeping the code simple and easy to understand.
+I'm focusing on keeping the code simple and easy to understand. {Note: this blog post is a shorter version of a page on my site}.

 While tracking down a bug in my Dijkstra's Algorithm code, I realized I had forgotten to implement the "reprioritize" case.
 That led me to wonder why my code seemed to work without handling that case.
 It turns out that case is never triggered by the graphs I'm searching over.
 Let me explore this …